 If you have an existing SPF record on your sending domain, you may want to consider adding our servers to it to ensure delivery across all mail platforms.
 This can be done by adding "include:informz.net" or by adding the sending IPs associated with your account.
 These IPs can be found in Admin > System Settings > Scroll to the bottom of the page.

-You may be wondering why you are unable to use Yahoo, Hotmail, Gmail, and other major domains as your from address in MA Professional.
+You may be wondering why you are unable to use Yahoo, Hotmail, Gmail, and other major domains as your from address in Communications Professional.
 This is because these mail providers (and many others) have set a policy on unauthorized use of their sending domain.
 This policy is known as DMARC, and it's something that providers are using to help fight spam, phishing, and other means of email spoofing.